datastax/vault-plugin-secrets-datastax-astra/docs/index.md

 	Success!
 Data written to astra/configs
 	```

-	The created root token will be used by Hashi Vault for further token operations within this organization.
+	The created root token will be used by HashiCorp Vault for further token operations within this organization.

 	Submit a `vault write astra/config ...` command for each organization by providing its unique identifiers.
 Remember to also specify a unique `logical_name` value, such as `logical_name="wholesaleOrg"`.
 Examples: